Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Assumptions and main results

 \end{proposition}

-(For a proof see \cite[Cor.
-4.1, Prop.
-4.1]{bib:KL} and \cite[eqs.
-(1.2)-(1.3)] {bib:KS}.)
-Asymptotically, the probability of survival of the process staying around the starting point $x$ (far from the region $D$) is approximately $e^{-t V(x)}$, while the probability of surviving by escaping to a region $D$ with a lower killing rate is $\pr^x(X_t \in D)$.
-By using \eqref{eq:probchar} it is immediately seen that when $\semi T$ is AGSD/AIUC, then the probability that the process under $V$ survives up to time $t$ far from the location of $\inf V$ is bounded by the probability that the process survives up to time $t$ and is in some bounded region $D$, no matter its starting point.
-It can be expected that the balance of the competing effects in fact will be decided roughly by the ratio $V(x)/|\log \pr^x(X_t \in D)|$.
-Below we prove this intuition and show that for a large class of non-diffusive L\'evy processes the expression $|\log \pr^x(X_t \in D)|$ precisely determines the borderline potential.
-Note that this expression does not give the borderline potential for diffusions, however, it allows to identify the leading order of the borderline growth which is known to be quadratic \cite{bib:DS}.
+(For a proof, see \cite{bibKL}, Corollary 4.1, Proposition 4.1, and \cite{bibKS}, equations \mbox{(1.2)--(1.3)}.)
+Asymptotically, the probability of survival of the process staying around the starting point $x$ (far from the region $D$) is approximately $e^{-t V(x)}$, while the probability of surviving by escaping to a region $D$ with a lower killing rate is $\mathbf{P}^x(X_t \in D)$.
+By using (\ref{eqprobchar}), it is immediately seen that when $\{T_t\dvtx t \geq0\}$ is AGSD/AIUC, then the probability that the process under $V$ survives up to time~$t$ far from the location of $\inf V$ is bounded by the probability that the process survives up to time $t$ and is in some bounded region $D$, no matter its starting point.
+It can be expected that the balance of the competing effects in fact will be decided roughly by the ratio $V(x)/|\log\mathbf{P}^x(X_t \in D)|$.
+Below we prove this \mbox{intuition} and show that for a large class of nondiffusive L\'evy processes the expression $|\log\mathbf{P}^x(X_t \in D)|$ precisely determines the borderline potential.
+Note that this expression does not give the borderline potential for diffusions, however, it allows to identify the leading order of the borderline growth which is known to be quadratic~\cite{bibDS}.
 Some further examples will be discussed below.

-The following comparability condition will be used in Propositions \ref{prop:AIUCproba}-\ref{prop:IUCproba} only.
-It is partly satisfied under our previous assumptions and it appears to be strongly related to Assumption \ref{ass:assnu}.
-However, we are not aware of a general argument showing a possible implication and thus we formulate it as an independent assumption. \begin{assumption} For every $t>0$ there is $R=R(t)>0$ such that
+The following comparability condition will be used in Propositions~\ref{propAIUCproba}--\ref{propIUCproba} only.
+It is partly satisfied under our previous assumptions and it appears to be strongly related to Assumption \ref{assassnu}.
+However, we are not aware of a general argument showing a possible implication, and thus we formulate it as an independent assumption.